PhurinutR/twitter-sentiment-analysis/model5/README.md

 - If you found that PySpark approach runs slow in the program, consider switching to scikit-learn, which are much more efficient.
 They should works the same way regardless.
 (I just include both of them for the sake of the project)

 # Testing files if you are interested...
+This part simply documented the approaches that I have implemented in a Notebook format.
+They are now used for testing purpose, but if you are interested on how the TF-IDF and Naive Bayes mechanics work, you may check them out in the `model5/Test Notebooks` directory.
 ## Using TF-IDF with Naive Bayes Jupyter Notebook
 ⚠️ Note: Before running the notebook, please ensure the file `util.zip` is present in the root directory.
 If not, zip the util folder using the following command:
 ```bash